singulatron/superplatform/README.md

 ### Quickly Build Backendless AI Apps [x]

 Build backendless application by using Singulatron as a database and AI prompting API.
+Like Firebase, but with a focus on AI.

 ### Develop Microservices-Based AI Applications [ ]

-Singulatron itself is built on a microservices architecture.
-The platform's built-in services communicate with each other through the same APIs that you'll use to build apps on top of Singulatron.
+Build your own backend services around Singulatron, which itself is built on a microservices architecture.
+Run these services outside or inside the Singulatron platform.

 ### Deploy Third-Party AI Apps Easily [ ]